cdeccio/cougarnet/README.md

-Note that the only difference between this configuration file and the one in the previous example is that the static routes on `r1` and `r2` have been replaced with the instantiation of a RIP (Routing Information Protocol) routing engine, `ripd`.
+Note that the only difference between this configuration file and the one in the previous example is that the static routes on `r1` and `r2` have been replaced with the instantiation of a RIP (Routing Information Protocol) routing engine, `rip`.
 Now the routes will be learned automatically instead of having to specify them manually.

 ```bash